IBM Cloud Docs

 Control requirements

-- Monitors and controls communications at the external boundary of the system and at key internal boundaries within the system;
+Monitor and control communications at the external managed interfaces to the system and at key internal managed interfaces within the system.

-- Implements subnetworks for publicly accessible system components that are [Selection: physically; logically] separated from internal organizational networks; and
+Implement subnetworks for publicly accessible system components that are [Selection: physically; logically] separated from internal organizational networks.

-- Connects to external networks or information systems only through managed interfaces consisting of boundary protection devices arranged in accordance with an organizational security architecture.
+Connect to external networks or systems only through managed interfaces consisting of boundary protection devices arranged in accordance with an organizational security and privacy architecture.

 Additional IBM Cloud for Financial Services specifications